giga-sec/gigaSec-Tech-Notes/3. Notes/grep command.md

 ```

-Due to some legacy sorting issues, it is often more accurate to use POSIX character classes instead of character ranges like you just used.
+Due to some legacy sorting issues,
+often accurate to use *POSIX character classes* instead of *character ranges*

+Example of POSIX Character classes
-To discuss every POSIX character class would be beyond the scope of this guide, but an example that would accomplish the same procedure as the previous example uses the `\[:upper:\]` character class within a bracket selector:
+An example that accomplish the same procedure as the previous example uses the `\[:upper:\]` character class within a bracket selector:
 ```
 grep "^[[:upper:]]" GPL-3
 ```